uthistran/pastewithfolderstructure/README.md

 ### Now we are all set to use this tool

 * Copy any File/Files in a folder
-* Right click where you wan to paste the file(s) in folder structure
+* Right click where you want to paste the file(s) in folder structure
     ![Tool2](https://github.com/uthistran/pastewithfolderstructure/blob/master/blob/master/images/5.png)
 * Click on PasteInFolderStructure (or the name you gave in step #6) A window will display to select the base folder